 Golden, situated near the infamous Kicking Horse and Columbia rivers, is a favourite spot for whitewater rafting, paddling, fishing, and bird watching—come in the spring to see 15,000 migrating waterfowl.

-Note: A section of Highway 1 east of Golden is open during the day and will be closed overnight (10pm to 7am) this spring, due to highway construction.
+Note: A section of Highway 1 east of Golden is open during the day and will be closed overnight (10pm to 7am) due to highway construction.
 Detours are available via Highway 93.
 Find up-to-date info on the Trans Canada Highway Construction.

 As you continue farther west, watch the landscapes transition from the craggy peaks of the Kootenay Rockies to the rolling benchlands of the Thompson Okanagan, where vineyards and lakes beckon.
 The sunshine comes early to this part of British Columbia and you’ll want to linger to bask in the warmth and sip a vintage or two.